martenjj/umbrail/README.md

 DEM elevation data is provided by [Open Topography](http://opentopography.org), which is a free service with no registration required.
 The data used is the SRTMGL3 model.
+If you have your own API key for this service then enter it in "Configure - Services".

 If using the "Get time zone from location" facility, the time zone corresponding to a position is found from [GeoNames](http://www.geonames.org).
 Using this service requires a user name, so register on GeoNames and then enter your user name in "Configure - Services".
-You do not need to enter a password here.
+There is no need to enter a password here.

 The "Position Information" address lookup uses